jeromeaa/RPS/README.md

 # RPS
-Interactive, creative Android "Rock Paper Scissors" game on UnityPlay RPS in a whole new different way!
+Interactive, creative Android "Rock Paper Scissors" game on Unity

+Play RPS in a whole new different way!